-Most salmon faeces and uneaten feed pellets settle to the seafloor in the immediate proximity of the cages, where they are processed and assimilated by the animals that live within the sediments.
+Most salmon faeces and uneaten feed pellets settle to the seafloor in the immediate proximity of salmon cages, where they are processed and assimilated by the animals that live within the sediments.

 Water depth, currents and farm production levels are important factors that determine the waste footprint’s extent and direction.